 On the shores of the longest fjord in America, Haines is located in the most picturesque setting the human eye has seen.
 Surrounded by glacier-covered mountains rising from the sea and numerous lakes and streams abundant with fish and wildlife, you’ll feel like you have come home to paradise.

 Uniquely rich in Tlingit culture and Alaskan history, Haines offers a wide range of things to see and do including nature and adventure tours, artist galleries, quaint retail shops, and out of the ordinary museums including the world’s only Hammer Museum .
-See artists’ exceptional work from jewelry to totems poles in local galleries and shops and take yourself on a walking tour of historical Fort Seward.
+See artists’ exceptional work from jewelry to totems poles in local galleries and shops and take yourself on a walking tour of historical Fort Seward, you can stay in Airbnb and have your own kitchen with the best pull down kitchen faucets.
 A full calendar of events highlights the lifestyle and flavor of our small community.
 Learn More…

 Yakutat Alaska has got what you are looking for; we have it all and invite you to share it with us.
 Miles and miles of beach to walk, run, ride, surf, fish and view the awesome wildlife in their divine habitat.

 Yakutat is surrounded by the breathtaking Mt.
 St. Elias Range; Mt.
 St. Elias stands 18,008, the second highest peak in both Canada and the United States.
 Yakutat is the home of the renowned Mt.
 St. Elias Dancers and JOM Mt.
 St. Elias, and so much more.
 Learn More….